Politics of Mongolia: Democratic movement

-The perestroika in the Soviet Union and the democracy movements across the Eastern Europe had a profound impact in Mongolian politics.
+The perestroika in the Soviet Union and the democracy movements across Eastern Europe had a profound impact on Mongolian politics.
 On the morning of 10 December 1989, the first open pro-democracy demonstration was held in front of the Youth Cultural Centre in Ulaanbaatar.
 There, Tsakhiagiin Elbegdorj announced the establishment of the Mongolian Democratic Union.

 Over the next months activists, led by 13 leaders, continued to organise demonstrations, rallies, protests and hunger strikes, as well as teachers' and workers' strikes.
 Activists had growing support from Mongolians, both in the capital and the countryside.
 Efforts made by trade unions across the country for democracy had a significant impact on the success of the movement.
-After demonstrations of tens thousands of people in freezing weather in the capital city as well as provincial centres, Mongolian People's Revolutionary Party Politburo gave way to the pressure and entered negotiations with the leaders of the democratic movement.
-Jambyn Batmönkh, chairman of the Politburo decided to dissolve the Politburo and to resign on 9 March 1990, paving the way for the first multi-party elections in Mongolia.
+After demonstrations of tens of thousands of people in freezing weather in the capital city as well as provincial centres, Mongolian People's Revolutionary Party Politburo gave way to the pressure and entered negotiations with the leaders of the democratic movement.
+Jambyn Batmönkh, chairman of the Politburo, decided to dissolve the Politburo and to resign on 9 March 1990, paving the way for the first multi-party elections in Mongolia.
 As a result, Mongolia became the first country in Asia to successfully transition into democracy from communist rule.